wetryingtodorock/getblock-docs/en/rpc-service/ont/json-rpc/ont_getallowancev2.md

 ---
-title: ont:getallowancev2 \[POST\] {disallowed}
+title: getallowancev2  {disallowed} - Ontology
-description: return the allowance from transfer-from accout to transfer-to account,ont decimals is 9,ong decimals is 18
+description: Example code for the getallowancev2  {disallowed} json-rpc method. Сomplete guide on how to use getallowancev2  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters